Crater lakes

 History

-Locals, of course, have known about these lakes since antiquity but first known European to reach them could be French naturalist Leroux, who mentioned these unusual lakes in his travel log in 1896.
+Locals, of course, have known about these lakes since antiquity but the first known European to reach them could be French naturalist Leroux, who mentioned these unusual lakes in his travel log in 1896.
 A more extended scientific description was made by the Dutch colonial geologist Kemmerling in the 1920ies.

 Over time lakes have been much studied and the chemical processes of the unique lakes are more or less clear.
-At the same time, proper volcanological monitoring system here still is missing.
+At the same time, a proper volcanological monitoring system here still is missing.

 References